niivue/niivue-server/README.md

       complete: () => console.log('complete') // Called when connection is closed (for whatever reason).
      });
 ...
-// request updates to the server this.serverConnection$?.next({
+// request updates from the server this.serverConnection$?.next({
           "type": "get",
         });